 Both financially responsible for their children and unable to share costs with another adult, single parents must balance their higher individual incidence of housing costs with all other costs beyond tuition.
-Our analysis found that single parent older students spend more per adult than their married couple counterparts on housing.
-Single parent older students spend significantly more per adult on housing (\$11,200) than married couples with children (\$8,500) or without children (\$7,500).
-At the household level, despite single parents' higher expenditures per adult, their overall housing expenditures (\$11,200) are significantly lower than married couples' household housing expenditures with or without children (\$8,500 and \$7,500, respectively).
-In fact, compared to single students without children (\$10,700), single parent students' spending is statistically indistinguishable.
+Specifically, single parent older students spend significantly more per adult on housing (\$11,200) than married couples with children (\$8,500) or without children (\$7,500).
+Compared to single students without children (\$10,700), single parent students' spending is statistically indistinguishable.